 (4) In this section —

-“person” is not limited to a victim of the prisoner.
+person is not limited to a victim of the prisoner.

 [Section 67A inserted by No. 65 of 2006 s.
 22.]

 68. Letters etc. addressed to prisoners

 (1) A letter addressed to a prisoner and written by a person referred to in section 67(1) shall be delivered to the prisoner as soon as practicable after it is received at a prison without being opened or read, but if the superintendent has reason to believe that a letter apparently written by such a person did not in fact so originate he may open that letter and inspect it to the extent necessary to establish its origin.